Evading the BBN bound with a soft stiff period: Introduction

 It has previously been demonstrated that a short period of kination might lead to observable primordial gravitational waves (GWs) \cite{Gouttenoire:2021jhk}, since it makes the spectral density parameter grow with frequency, $\Omega_{GW}\propto f$.
 However, there are severe restrictions on the length of a kination period \cite{ HaroCases:2020nsn}: in particular, the GW enhancement scales so steeply with the frequency that high-energy GWs threaten to disturb the delicate process of Big Bang Nucleosynthesis (BBN).
+This is encoded as a constraint on the integrated density of gravitational waves at BBN, given by

-Taking the BBN constraint into account, the kination-generated peak in the GW spectrum cannot extend to frequencies low enough to be observable in the near future.
+and is detailed further in Sec. \ref{subsec:constraints}.
+We refer to this bound henceforth as the $\Delta N_{\textnormal{eff}}$ constraint.
+Taking the $\Delta N_{\textnormal{eff}}$ constraint into account, the kination-generated peak in the GW spectrum cannot extend to frequencies low enough to be observable in the near future.

 More recent work, Ref.~\cite{Figueroa:2019paj}, has shown that instead of kination, a stiff period with a constant barotropic parameter $\frac{1}{3}<w<1$ can produce a gentler gradient than kination proper, namely \cite{Gouttenoire:2021jhk}